- Benefits of good nutrition during cancer treatment

 - How to cope with common eating problems

 - Taste and smell changes

 - Nutrition after treatment ends

 - Recipes to try during cancer treatment

 When you’re healthy, eating enough food to get the nutrients and calories you need is not usually a problem.
 Most nutrition guidelines stress eating lots of vegetables, fruits, and whole-grain products; limiting the amount of red meat you eat, especially those that are processed or high in fat; cutting back on fat, sugar, alcohol, and salt; and staying at a healthy weight.
 But when you’re being treated for cancer, these things can be hard to do, especially if you have side effects or just don’t feel well.

 When your cancer was first diagnosed, your doctor talked with you about a treatment plan.
 This may have meant surgery, radiation therapy, chemotherapy, hormone therapy, biologic therapy (immunotherapy), or some combination of treatments.
 All of these treatments kill cancer cells.
-But in the process healthy cells are damaged, too.
+But in the process, healthy cells are damaged, too.
 This damage is what causes cancer treatment side effects.
-Some of the more common side effects that can affect your ability to eat are:
+Some of the more common side effects that can affect eating are:

 - Loss of appetite (anorexia)

 - Feeling very tired all the time (fatigue)

 You might – or might not – have any of these side effects.
 Many factors determine whether you’ll have side effects and how bad they’ll be.
 These factors include the type of cancer you have, the part of the body affected, the type and length of treatment, and the dose of treatment.